Lenni009/eisvana.github.io/blog/index.md

 # Blogs

-Here you can read blogs from our citizens.
+Here you can read blogs from our citizens about their experiences in the game or other topics related to NMS.

-If you want to create your own, check out our [blog creator](/blog/create);
+If you want to create your own, check out our [blog creator](/blog/create)!